henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 npm install grunt-cli -g
 ```

-### Get the Adapt output framework
+### Get the Adapt framework
 #### Overview
-The output framework is the generic codebase used to create e-learning content – in other words, it is the generic code that runs as part of the e-learning package in the user’s browser when working through an e-learning module based on Adapt.
+The Adapt framework consists of three main parts:
+1. The 'source' - the files you'll need to edit/work with, located in a folder called 'src'
+1. A 'task runner' - called Grunt - which takes the 'source' files and compiles them into:
+1. The 'build' - this folder contains the course that you will eventually upload to a [web server](https://en.wikipedia.org/wiki/Web_server) or [Learning Management System](https://en.wikipedia.org/wiki/Learning_management_system).

 #### Downloading the framework
-You can get the latest version of the framework from our [GitHub repository](/adaptlearning/adapt_framework) using the Adapt **C**ommand **L**ine **I**nterface.
+Although you can [download and install the framework manually](/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework), for the majority of users the easiest and most efficient method will be to use the Adapt **C**ommand **L**ine **I**nterface.

 First, open your command line utility and navigate to the folder where you'd like your Adapt course development files to be stored.
 Then run the command: